 Share this post

-4 Ways IoT will Impact Banking and Financial Services in 2021
+4 Ways IoT will Impact Banking and Financial Services

 It’s a new age for the financial service industry.

 From big data, to AI (Artificial Intelligence), to ML (Machine Learning) firms are experiencing a wave of personalized and data-driven technologies.
 Today, let’s dig into the Internet of Things (IoT), and its impact in the banking and financial services market.

 Per Wikipedia, IoT describes “the network of physical objects—“things”—that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the Internet.”
 Whether knowingly or unknowingly, you’ve almost certainly seen IoT in action at work or in your home.